This Is Alice: Production

 This Is Alice was produced by National Telefilm Associates and filmed at Desilu Productions.
 Sidney Salkow created, produced, and directed the series.
 Production of the series halted in mid-1959.

-Kathy Garver,played Sally, later appeared on Family Affair.
+Kathy Garver, who played Sally, later appeared on Family Affair.

 Broadcast history

 Thirty-nine episodes were produced.
 The series ran in first-run syndication from October 1958 to August 1959.
 Previously broadcast episodes continued to air as late as July 1961.

 Episode status

 All 39 episodes are held by the UCLA Film and Television Archive.